 Subscriber Data Management

-The converged subscriber data management solution provides a unified platform for both 4G and 5G subscriptions, making it easy to manage the network upgrade path.
-It enables operators to collaborate with third-party service providers and introduce advanced services such as 5G slicing, enterprise IoT, and more.
+The converged Subscriber Data Management (SDM) solution is a unified platform for both 4G and 5G subscriptions, simplifying the network upgrade path.
+It implements a Network Data Layer approach to independently interface with multiple applications, preventing duplication by consolidating data in a single, centralized, highly scalable, robust, and cost-effective repository.
+Alepo SDM enables operators to collaborate with third-party service providers and introduce advanced services such as 5G slicing, enterprise IoT, and more.

 What is a subscriber data management solution?

 To facilitate the high-value CX-driven use cases that 5G offers, service providers need to upgrade their legacy core so it can support 4G as well as 5G (and private 5G) networks through subscriber data management (SDM).
+SDM makes it easy to expand and operate the network and add innovations to meet customer demand.
+It helps bring fixed and mobile networks together with robust and scalable single-point data storage.
 SDM can manage SIM services and subscriber data more efficiently, which is essential for 5G.
 It ensures hassle-free migration to 5G, enables CSPs to leverage partnership and collaboration opportunities for advanced 5G use cases, ensures swift TTM, and unlocks a host of revenue streams by supporting the launch of next-gen services like IoT, eMBB, M2M, URLLC, and more.

 Deploy Converged SDM